Hawaii IME Medical Experts, DME Doctors, Surgeons, Internists, Neurosurgeons, Physicians, Exams, Examiners

 Issued July 1983; Updated June 1994; updated June 1996; updated December 1999 based on the report "Patient-Physician Relationship in the Context of Work-Related and Independent Medical Examinations," adopted June 1999.

 The AMA Declaration of Professional Responsibility also has some principles that may be relevant.
-The link can be found here.

 Recordings during Defense Medical Exams (IMEs)